How to Design A Crowdfunding Page That Boosts Outreach and Donations

 8. Add social media sharing buttons

-Since your crowdfunding campaign is entirely online, you’ll want to share your story wherever possible to get the best results.
-You’ll want donors to share your campaign on all their social media accounts.
-On your campaign page, include social media sharing buttons to ensure donors and visitors are capable of doing that.
+Because your crowdfunding campaign is entirely online, you’ll want to share your story wherever possible to get the best results.
+You’ll also want donors to share your campaign on all their social media accounts to help spread the word to new networks.
+Make it easy to do so by including social media sharing buttons on your crowdfunding page!

 Donorbox Crowdfunding automatically adds Facebook, LinkedIn, and Twitter buttons to your crowdfunding page.
-These buttons are easy to locate and encourage donors to share that they gave to this campaign and that others in their networks can, too.
-When donors click the buttons, the campaign name and URL are prefilled to minimize efforts and maximize the impact.
-Here’s an example.
+These buttons are easy to locate and encourage donors to share your campaign with their networks.
+When a person clicks one of the buttons, your campaign name and URL are prefilled in a customizable post to minimize effort and maximize impact.

 9. Include a way to attract and engage potential donors

-As many donors will be sharing your campaign online, a lot of new people will be visiting your page.
+Because many donors will (hopefully) be sharing your campaign online, there will be a lot of new people will be visiting your fundraising page.
 So, how do you ensure that these people are converted into donors?
-The best way to do it is to earn their trust and keep them engaged with updates on the campaign’s progress.
+The best way to do so is to earn their trust and keep them engaged with updates on the campaign’s progress.

-Donorbox adds a subscription option to your crowdfunding page.
-Your visitors or potential donors can fill in their names and email addresses to subscribe (shown below) to get updates from the campaign.
-All your donors get automatically added to this list.
-Later on, as the campaign makes progress, you can send email updates to all these people.
+To keep your donors up-to-date on your campaign, add a subscription option to your Donorbox Crowdfunding page.
+Your visitors and potential donors can fill in their names and email addresses to subscribe (shown below) to get updates from the campaign – even if they haven’t donated yet.
+All donors to your campaign are automatically added to this list.
+Then, you can use the Donorbox platform to send customizable email updates directly to these contacts.

 As your potential donors receive updates and see that you’re putting your donations to use and creating an impact, they’ll be more likely to visit again and make a donation.